Read our ultimate list of tone words to describe an author’s tone in a story. Set the mood in your story using our huge list of words used for tones.

 : self-centered; showing self-importance, or arrogance; boastful

-Example- His egotistical behaviour became the sole reason for his breakup.
+Example- His egotistical behavior became the sole reason for his breakup.

 79. Elated